Gonzalez homers again in Astros' 10-1 win over Rangers (May 03, 2017) | FOX Sports

 Gonzalez homers again in Astros’ 10-1 win over Rangers (May 03, 2017)

+HOUSTON (AP) Marwin Gonzalez hit yet another big homer against the Texas Rangers, and the Houston Astros are looking like the kings of the Lone Star State this season.

-HOUSTON (AP) Marwin Gonzalez homered for the fourth time in his last three games and Carlos Correa had four hits, helping the Houston Astros beat the Texas Rangers 10-1 on Wednesday night.
+Gonzalez homered for the fourth time in his last three games, Carlos Correa had four hits and the Astros beat the Rangers 10-1 on Wednesday night.

 Charlie Morton (3-2) allowed a run and five hits in six innings, striking out eight and walking two.
 The Rangers were hitless until Rougned Odor doubled in the fourth inning.